Darren Waller Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 Recent Performances

-- Waller did not record a catch in last week's game against the Colts.
+- Waller did not record a catch in last week's game versus the Colts.

-- Over his last three outings, Waller's targets have resulted in zero receptions for 0 yards (0.0 ypg).
+- Waller has contributed with 0 yards on zero grabs over his last three outings.
+He was targeted times and put up 0.0 receiving yards per game.

 Waller's Las Vegas Teammates